swcarpentry/shell-novice/episodes/03-create.md

 > 2. `mv statstics.txt statistics.txt`
 > 3. `mv statstics.txt .`
 > 4. `cp statstics.txt .`

+> > ## Solution
+> > 1.
+No.  While this would create a file with the correct name, the incorrectly named file still exists in the directory
+> > and would need to be deleted.
+> > 2.
+Yes, this would work to rename the file.
+> > 3.
+No, the period(.) indicates where to move the file, but does not provide a new file name; identical file names
+> > cannot be created.
+> > 4.
+No, the period(.) indicates where to copy the file, but does not provide a new file name; identical file names
+> > cannot be created.

 {: .challenge}

 > ## Moving and Copying